jcalabres/Simple-Keyboard-Keylogger/README.md

 ## About

-This project is a modification of the https://github.com/rkkr/simple-keyboard intended to be used as a keylogger.
+This project is a modification of the [Simple Keyboard](https://github.com/rkkr/simple-keyboard) intended to be used as a keylogger.

 ## Usage